Curls not lasting regardless of how much hairspray you use?

 - How To Curl Thick Hair With A Curling Iron

-- How To Curl Long Hair With A Curling Iron By Yourself
+- Another Take On How To Curl Your Hair With A Curling Iron For Beginners

 - How To Curl The Ends Of Your Hair